veilair/python-development/README.md

 # Python Development

 > Welcome to the world of Python.
-An ongoing curated list of Python frameworks, libraries, software and resources.
+An ongoing curated list of frameworks, libraries, learning tutorials, software and resources in Python Language.

 - [Table of Contents](#table-of-contents)
     - [Admin Panels](#admin-panels)